 A stainless coil is far superior for cooling than the "cold plate" style jockey box.

+A Direct Draw Kit is not included but is available.
 To complete your Jockey Box set up, you will need to add the following products if you do not already have them:

 1. CO2 Tank

 CO2 cylinders house the CO2 gas that is used to push beer from the keg through the beer line and out of the faucet.
 The bigger the tank, the more kegs you can dispense before needing to refill it.
 Generally speaking, it takes about a pound of CO2 to dispense a full size keg.

 2. CO2 Regulator

 A CO2 regulator helps you control the flow of gas from your CO2 tank to the keg.
 We have a wide variety of both single gauge regulators, which only display the CO2 output pressure, and dual gauge regulators, which display both CO2 output pressure and volume.